novakov-alexey-zz/old-novakov-alexey.github.io/content/scala-monads/index.md

 map(Some(1))(f2 compose f1) // Some(4)
 ```

-Standard Scala function `compose` return a funtion whicj applies f1 and then f2 on the result of the first function.
+Standard Scala function `compose` return a function which applies f1 and then f2 taking the result of the first f1 function.

 Abstract definition: